Oreoluwa-IVT/Object-Recongition/README.md

-# Detect Objects with Open CV
+# Detect Face/Objects with Open CV
 In this project, we get to perform Object Recognition using a raspberry pi 4 and a compatible raspberry pi camera module.
 Libraires and other resources are attached below.